AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md

 ## Legend {#legend}

 A visualization legend helps you to relate date in a source table to plotted series in the visualization.
-The legend is interactive - you can click a legend item to show/hide a series in the visualization.
+The legend is interactive - you can select a legend item to show/hide a series in the visualization.
 This is helpful if you want to simplify the data being visualized.

 Additionally, you can rename legend labels to help you make visuals more consumable.
 Note: legend editing does **not** apply to: Treemap, Bullet, Summary Change/Number, Text, Freeform, Histogram, Cohort or Flow visualizations.